Skip to main content

 Women, Infants and Children (WIC)

 WIC is a national nutrition program that aims to protect the health of women, infants and children.
-You can find WIC programs in:
+The Maryland WIC program provides these services at no cost:

 • County health departments